brandtolsen/self-tracking-app-p5js/README.md

 - Pressing “Enter” saves data

 ## Credits
-This project was done during a specialization course in Designing Interactions at the IT University in Copenhagen (2019) in collaboration with Amanda Jensen, Asbjørn Mejlvang and Kasper Månsson.
+This project was done during a specialization course in Designing Interactions at the IT University of Copenhagen (2019) in collaboration with Amanda Jensen, Asbjørn Mejlvang and Kasper Månsson.